 Note: there are no auditions required for Beginning Band and Intermediate Band.

-University of Tasmania Auditorium (Room A107) located in “A Block” situated at Newnham Drive, Newnham, Launceston.
-See grid reference BF22 in the map on the right.
+University of Tasmania Auditorium (Room A107) located in “A Block” situated at Newnham Drive, Newnham, Launceston – number 13 on this campus map.

 Ample free parking is available after business hours.